Mabon | Autumn Equinox Astrology… & The Sun At 0º Libra!

 Bring About Ultimate Balance At The Midpoint Of The Year!

-Stars re-balance during the Fall Equinox on September 22nd, an event marked astrologically by the sun moving into Libra, which is the seventh zodiac sign.
+Stars re-balance during the Fall Equinox on September 22nd-23rd, an event marked astrologically by the sun moving into Libra, which is the seventh zodiac sign.

 0º Libra: Autumn Equinox

-This signals a shift in energy, as the Sun appears in the sign of the Scales, balanced Libra, fair, just, cool and impartial.
+This signals a shift in energy, as the Sun appears in the sign of the Scales (at the initial 0º point), balanced Libra, fair, just, cool and diplomatic.

 This is a great time for a mid-year check-in, not only for you but for reaching out to others, too!